 Bottom line, read this book!

-This article was first published in The Havok Journal on 16 April 2015.
+This first appeared in The Havok Journal on April 16, 2015.

 Leo Jenkins is a homeless combat vet.
 After 230 credits he hasn’t finished college yet.
 From firefighter EMT to the life a Ranger leads.
 He’s been a medic in Afghanistan as well as Iraq and hasn’t met a pint of beer he won’t attack.
 A fighter and runner… a swimmer and a lover.
 A competitive exerciser and free will admirer.
 His pen is dipped in the ink of allegory and he won’t hesitate to tell his story.
 Five continents and 31 countries this year alone, he lives his life like a rolling stone.